 You’ll be the one telling your money where to go instead of wondering where it went.

-You will be able to decide if you want to forego short term spendings such as daily coffee visits to Starbucks for a long-term benefit such as a new car or vacation.
+You can decide if you want to forego short-term spending, such as daily coffee visits to Starbucks, for long-term benefit, such as a new car or vacation.

 2. Keeps You Focused on Your Money Goals

 Budgeting will give you an accurate picture of your family’s financial health.
 By mapping out your goals, you avoid spending carelessly.